Table of Contents

 Remove plants with both male pollen sacs and female flowers (hermies) to avoid pollination/seeds!

-You may also see yellow “bananas” (stamens) growing on the buds.
-A stamen normally grows inside a male pollen sac but sometimes they appear directly on female buds, especially in times of stress.
+You may also see yellow “bananas” (stamens) growing around the pistils/hairs of the buds.
+A stamen normally grows inside a male pollen sac but sometimes appear directly on female buds, especially in times of stress.
 A stamen produces pollen and doesn’t even need to open up before it starts making seeds!
-Remove plants immediately if they start growing bananas (also referred to as “nanners”) on the buds!
+Remove plants immediately if they start growing bananas (also referred to as “nanners”) or your entire grow room may get pollinated.
+No one wants to be surprised by seedy buds after harvest.

 Cannabis Life Stages and Sex